-Development of business incubator facilities across Region Q was identified as a high priority during the 2017 major update of the CEDS.
-The need for business incubator facilities was also highlighted as a need in survey responses received from subcommittee members, lending further support to the need for development of incubator facilities to serve entrepreneurs and small business owners in Region Q.
+Development of business incubator facilities across the region was identified as a high priority during the 2017 major update of the CEDS.
+The need for business incubator facilities was also highlighted as a need in survey responses received from subcommittee members, lending further support to the need for development of incubator facilities to serve entrepreneurs and small business owners in the region.

-Currently there are four incubator facilities in Region Q. The Regional Small Business Incubator in Ahoskie (Hertford County) and the NC Telecenter in Williamston (Martin County) are generalized business incubator facilities providing small business assistance and office incubator space.
+Currently there are eight known incubator facilities in the region.
+The Beaufort County Economic Development Skills Center Incubator in Washington, Regional Small Business Incubator in Ahoskie (Hertford County), the NC Telecenter in Williamston (Martin County), the Nucleus Uptown Coworking Space in Greenville (Pitt County), the SEED (Support Economic and Entrepreneurial Development) Business Incubator (Pitt County), and the Windsor-Bertie Chamber of Commerce Small Business Incubator (Bertie County) are generalized business incubator facilities providing small business assistance and professional office incubator space.

 The Technology Enterprise Center in Greenville (Pitt County) serves technology-based businesses and provides office, laboratory, and light manufacturing space on a short-term lease basis.
 The Farmville Small Business Incubator (also in Pitt County) serves emerging light industry and has a manufacturing area with two separate work bays and a training center with a conference room and two offices.
-Additional opportunities exist for development of incubator facilities of a diversity of types across Region Q.
+Additional opportunities exist for the development of incubator facilities of a diversity of types across the region.